-- (1) In March 2022, we increased Mr. Appelbaum's, Dr. Berman's and Ms. Wynholds' annual base salaries from \$520,000 to \$540,000, from \$410,000 to \$425,000 and from \$350,000 to \$390,000, respectively.
-In addition, the amounts reported for Mr. Karbe and Mr. Appelbaum each reflect such named executive officer's partial year of service to the Company in 2022, as Mr. Karbe commenced employment with and Mr. Appelbaum departed from the Company in July 2022.
-Accordingly, such named executive officer's base salaries were prorated to reflect their time in service with the Company. - (2) The amounts reported represent the aggregate grant date fair value of the stock options granted to our named executive officers calculated in accordance with FASB ASC Topic 718.
+- Following the completion of our business combination, with an effective date of October 28, 2021, Mr. Appelbaum's, Dr. Berman's and Ms. Wynholds' annual base salaries were increased from \$450,000 to \$520,000, from \$350,000 to \$410,000 and from \$325,000 to \$350,000, respectively. - (2) The amounts reported represent the aggregate grant date fair value of the stock options granted to our named executive officers calculated in accordance with FASB ASC Topic 718.
 Such grant date fair values do not take into account any estimated forfeitures.
 The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 2 of our financial statements included elsewhere in this prospectus.
-The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our named executive officers upon the exercise of the stock options or any sale of the underlying shares of our common stock.
-The amounts reported for Mr. Karbe's 2022 stock option awards subject to performance-based vesting conditions are calculated based on probable achievement of performance outcomes.
-The grant date fair value of such awards assuming the maximum achievement of performance outcomes is the same as the grant fair value of the awards assuming probable achievement of the performance outcomes, which are estimated to be \$531,225 for the Performance Option (as defined below) and \$31,449 for the Supplemental Performance Option (as defined below).
-In addition, the 2022 value in this column for Mr. Applebaum includes the incremental fair value, computed in accordance with FASB ASC Topic 718, with respect to the amendments to Mr. Applebaum's options in connection with his departure from the Company to provide for certain acceleration of vesting (as described in more detail below) and an extension of his options' post-termination exercise periods until the second anniversary of the date of his departure. - (3) Amounts include bonuses earned by our named executive officers under our short-term cash incentive program, based on both the Company's achievement of certain corporate performance goals and the named executive officer's individual performance during the 2022 fiscal year.
-For Mr. Karbe, his annual bonus amount was prorated to reflect his partial year of service with the Company during 2022.
-In addition, because of his departure from the Company in 2022, Mr. Appelbaum's annual bonus for 2022 was forfeited.
+The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our named executive officers upon the exercise of the stock options or any sale of the underlying shares of our common stock. - (3) Amounts include bonuses earned by our named executive officers under our short-term cash incentive program, based on both (i) the Company's achievement of certain corporate performance goals and the named executive officer's individual performance during the 2020 fiscal year and (ii) the completion of our business combination in 2021.
+Such bonus amounts were \$225,000, \$101,875 and \$153,125 for each of Mr. Appelbaum, Dr. Berman, and Ms. Wynholds, respectively.
+For Mr. Appelbaum, the amount also includes a \$300,000 transaction bonus earned in 2021 in connection with the business combination, pursuant to his employment agreement.
+Amounts additionally include bonuses earned by our named executive officers under our short-term cash incentive program, based on the Company's achievement of certain corporate performance goals and the named executive officer's individual performance during the 2021 fiscal year.
+Such bonus amounts were \$182,500, \$114,000 and \$104,000 for each of Mr. Appelbaum, Dr. Berman, and Ms. Wynholds, respectively.